eavestn/hexagon-board-game/GAME_RULES.md

    - The other faction starts at the bottom-right corner

 ### Starting Strategic Hex Distribution
-1. **Even Distribution:** Strategic hexes are divided evenly between the two factions
+1. **Limited Allocation:** Each faction receives a maximum of 3 strategic hexes at game start
 2. **Random Assignment:** Each faction receives their strategic hexes randomly distributed
-3. **Leftover Hex:** If there's an odd number of strategic hexes, one remains unowned
+3. **Unoccupied Cities:** Additional strategic hexes beyond the 6 allocated (3 per faction) remain unowned
+4. **Capture Required:** Unoccupied strategic hexes must be captured through gameplay
-4. **No Choice:** Factions do not choose their assigned strategic hexes
+5. **No Choice:** Factions do not choose their assigned strategic hexes

 ### Starting Unit Placement
 Each faction begins with **1 Unit** that must be placed in either: